Galaxy Z Flip specs leaks and rumors: $1,400 price, foldable glass screen, no 5G for Samsung's post-Galaxy Fold phone

 The Galaxy Fold has a total of six cameras: There are two on the outer "cover" display, one on the inside for video chats and selfies and three on the back.
 The Galaxy Z Flip could cut the total camera share in half, following a supposed leak from frequent phone leaker Ice Universe (originally from Chinese social media platform Weibo).

-We see some pixelated images with a clear central hole-punch camera on the phone's foldable screen, and two cameras on the front cover of the phone.
+Along with some pixelated images, we have seen a more recent video posted by YouTuber and serial leaker Ben Geskin that shows the phone with a clear central hole-punch camera.
+Photos and the video also show two cameras on the front cover.
 These would take selfies when the phone is closed, and also serve as your main camera when it's open.

 A smaller screen crease could help fix one Galaxy Fold annoyance